 Interstitial lung disease or pneumonitis can occur while using ribociclib.
 This can be life-threatening and requires immediate medical attention.
 Check with your doctor right away if you have chest pain, cough, difficulty with breathing, fever or chills while using ribociclib.

 Serious skin reactions, including Stevens-Johnson Syndrome, toxic epidermal necrolysis, or drug reaction with eosinophilia and systemic symptoms (DRESS) can occur with ribociclib.
-Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or a skin rash, sores or ulcers on the skin, or fever or chills with ribociclib.
+Check with your doctor right away if you have black, tarry stools, blistering, peeling, or loosening of the skin, chest pain, chills, cough, fever, painful or difficult urination, red skin lesions, sore throat, sores, ulcers, or white spots on the lips or in the mouth, swollen glands, unusual bleeding or bruising, or unusual tiredness or weakness with ribociclib.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 Ribociclib can temporarily lower the number of some types of blood cells in your blood.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.